F. K. Lehman: Early life

 Frederic Kris Lehman was born in 1924 in New York City.
 Born into a family of gem merchants, he spent his childhood in Calcutta, India and Lashio, Burma.
 In 1941, he returned to New York City.

 Education

 Lehman obtained a BA in mathematics (1949) from New York University and a PhD (1959) in Anthropology and Linguistics from Columbia University.

 Career

 Lehman taught at the University of Illinois at Urbana–Champaign from 1952 until his retirement in 2009 at the age of 85.
 He supervised dozens of graduate students at the University of Illinois.
 He conducted ethnographic research among many ethnic groups of Burma, including the Chin, Mizo (Lushai), Shan, Karen, Kayah, Burmese, Thai, and Yunnanese.

 Lehman also played an instrumental role in the founding of the Center for Burma Studies at Northern Illinois University.

 Personal life

 F. K. Lehman married Sheila Geyer in New York City on September 10, 1956.
-They had two sons, Mark Alexander Lehman (married to Sandra Edwards) and Charles Frederic Albert Lehman.
-His grandchildren are Tamisha LaShawn McClendon, Brandon Alexander Lehman, and Cameron Alexander Lehman.

-He was more often known as Kris Lehman to his close friends and family.
+They had two sons.